Skip to main content

 What is Brisket and How is it Cooked?

 Brisket is a large cut of beef that comes from the breast or lower chest area of the cow.
 Known for its rich connective tissue, brisket is a tougher cut of meat that benefits from slow cooking methods.
 Whether you choose to smoke, braise, or grill your brisket, the goal is to break down the connective tissue, resulting in a tender, flavorful piece of meat.
-Each cooking method has its own unique advantages, but the end result is always a delicious, melt-in-your-mouth brisket that’s perfect for slicing.
+Before you fire up the smoker, make sure you have the right brisket rub to build that perfect bark — the crust that makes every slice look and taste incredible.

 Introduction to Slicing Brisket